 Waterfront: Robert Marshall email: firstname.lastname@example.org

 Students at St. James may also obtain a Accessible Learning Services sticker that they can place on their student card.
 This also can be shown to staff when borrowing books in order to receive an extended loan.
-To obtain this sticker please make an appointment with the adaptive technologist:
+To obtain this sticker please contact your campus Accessible Learning Services.

 Library staff will help photocopy items for library users who need assistance.
 If you need help, ask any library staff or the Coordinator of Library Services: St. James Campus or Casa Loma Campus.
 You may want to request assistance in advance if you expect to have a lot to photocopy.
 You must supply your own photocopy card.

 All new students are encouraged to find out about the services and resources in their campus Library Learning Commons.
 Students who prefer a private tour can contact their Program Liaison Librarian to arrange a tour.
 Tours are available throughout the year.
 Please inform your librarian in advance about any accommodations you might need for the tour (for example, a sign language interpreter).

 Your Program Liaison Librarian is available to meet with you to help you develop a strategy on how to use the library’s resources (for example, the library catalog, journals, and databases).
 Contact your Program Liaison Librarian to make an appointment.
 You can also get help from a Reference Librarian even when you are working on assignments at home by contacting the library by phone, TTY or by chatting online using Live Help.
 You can find your campus library phone number or TTY by selecting "How to Contact Us".